infocareworkshop/serviceorderhub-docs/docs/Booking.md

 **List of properties involved in conditional validation**

-1. `product.password` is mandatory only if you book service for `productType` where password protection is common (mobile phone, laptop, PC, etc).
+1. `productData.password` is mandatory only if you book service for `productType` where password protection is common (mobile phone, laptop, PC, etc).
 Contact support for the complete list of such categories, but usually they can be guessed based on the common sense (no password protection for dish washers, right?).
 Even if you book such `productType` which is covered by there is a workaround to bypass the valdation.
-If you send the property `noPassword: true` it will force the validation to accept the order even if `product.password` is empty or missing.
+If you send the property `noPassword: true` it will force the validation to accept the order even if `productData.password` is empty or missing.
-2. `product.imei` is mandatory when you book service for mobile phones.
+2. `productData.imei` is mandatory when you book service for mobile phones.
-3. `product.serial` is mandatory for all non-lowcost home electronics products except mobile phones (it's enough to send only `product.imei` for them, but it's higly recommended to send `product.serial` too).
-A complete list of `productType` ids requiring `product.serial` can be provided upon request, but can be also guessed based on the common sense.
+3. `productData.serial` is mandatory for all non-lowcost home electronics products except mobile phones (it's enough to send only `productData.imei` for them, but it's higly recommended to send `productData.serial` too).
+A complete list of `productType` ids requiring `productData.serial` can be provided upon request, but can be also guessed based on the common sense.
 5. `*.firstName` and `*.lastName` are mandatory for [contact data](Data%20types%20and%20structures/#contactdata) objects with `"type": 0` (private persons).
 6. Similarly, `*.organizationName` and `*.organizationNumber` are mandatory when the [contact data](Data%20types%20and%20structures/#contactdata) object has `"type: 1` (company).
-7. `product.purchaseDate` and non-empty `attachedFiles` are mandatory if you book a warranty repair (it depends on your `serviceType` settings in the integration).
+7. `productData.purchaseDate` and non-empty `attachedFiles` are mandatory if you book a warranty repair (it depends on your `serviceType` settings in the integration).
-8. `product.insuranceNumber` and `product.insuranceCompany` are mandatory if you book an insurance repair
+8. `productData.insuranceNumber` and `productData.insuranceCompany` are mandatory if you book an insurance repair
 9. `acceptConditions` is non-mandatory if you send a non-empty `consents` object.
-10. `order.pickupDate` (a date of desired pickup) is mandatory only when you book shipping by certain carriers along with a service order.
+10. `orderData.pickupDate` (a date of desired pickup) is mandatory only when you book shipping by certain carriers along with a service order.
 Please ask support if it's relevant for your integration.
-11. `product.weight` and / or `product.volume` are mandatory only when you book shipping by certain carriers along with a service order.
+11. `productData.weight` and / or `productData.volume` are mandatory only when you book shipping by certain carriers along with a service order.
 Please ask support if it's relevant for your integration.
-12. `order.goodsType` (type of goods in terminology of the carrier) is mandatory only when you book shipping by certain carriers along with a service order.
+12. `orderData.goodsType` (type of goods in terminology of the carrier) is mandatory only when you book shipping by certain carriers along with a service order.
 Please ask support if it's relevant for your integration.
-13. `order.mail` is mandatory if your integration support package materials ordering and you also send `order.emballage: true`
+13. `orderData.mail` is mandatory if your integration support package materials ordering and you also send `orderData.emballage: true`

-## POST /api/v2/case/validate
+## POST /api/v3/case/validate

 Validate Case.
 Accepts the same input as the `case/create` endpoint.
 In case of validation errors the `400` http status will be returned and debug info will be passed through the `error.details` object.